On this day: 16 September

 In the second leg, the Blues were visibly edgy being in a country experiencing horrific civil disturbances and there was even a point Linfield boss Billy Bingham was forced to walk in front of his own fans’ Kop to plead with them to stop throwing missiles onto the pitch.

-Linfield almost caused a huge upset by winning the second leg 2-1 and almost grabbed a late third but Francis Lee’s away goal ultimately proved decisive as City scraped through on the away goals rule.
+Linfield went close to causing a huge upset by winning the second leg 2-1 and almost grabbed a late third on the night, but Francis Lee’s goal ultimately proved decisive as City scraped through on the away goals rule after drawing 2-2 on aggregate.
 It remains the Blues’ only competitive game against a side from Northern Ireland.